jackw01/scanlight/big.md

 ### brightness trimming

 In order to simplify the electrical design of the light source, the red, green, blue, and white color channels are split into two independently driven sides as shown below.
 The components used are very well matched, so the difference in brightness between the two sides should be a few percent at most and will generally not be noticed unless working with very low-contrast negatives.
-If there is a noticeable "split" in brightness or color across the centerline of the light source, the relative brightness of the two halves can be fine-tuned in the **Brightness Trimming** menu in the web app.
+If there is a noticeable and consistent "split" in brightness or color across the centerline of the light source, the relative brightness of the two halves can be fine-tuned in the **Brightness Trimming** menu in the web app.
 Setting the trim values to a positive number increases the relative brightness of side 2; setting them to a negative number increases the relative brightness of side 1.

 ![](<images/big_scanlight_led_zones.svg>)